Camila Luna

 Camila Luna (born 1993) is a Puerto Rican Latin alternative-pop singer-songwriter who was nominated for a Latin Grammy for Best Pop/Rock Album in 2015 for her first album Flamboyán.
 She was nominated for a Latin Grammy for Best Vocal Pop Contemporary Album in 2017 for her second album Flora y Fauna.

 Biography

 Background

-Camila Luna is a Puerto Rico-born poet and has been living in Miami, Florida, since the age of 3.
+Camila Luna (born Camila Barbeito) began her life in San Juan, Puerto Rico, and moved to Miami, Florida, at the age of 3.
 She is a student and teaching assistant at University of Miami's Master in Fine Arts program at the Miami College of Arts & Sciences.